Quantifying Fire Risk Index in Chemical Industry Using Statistical Modeling Procedure: Discussion

 To address these limitations, we replace frequency-based tallies with a composite, loss-aware scoring framework that links text-derived indicators to the scale of damage.
 The procedure is twofold: (i) estimate a risk score for each term that reflects its association with property-relevant losses, and (ii) interpret high-scoring terms by examining their local semantic neighborhoods to recover operational and environmental context.

 We instantiate this framework via the Overall Word Risk Index, $\rho_{i,c}$, which quantifies the association between terms and loss outcomes rather than raw frequency.
-Using $\rho_{i,c}$ to rank and organize the vocabulary in the embedding (Fig.~\ref{fig:final}), we identify four cross-cutting facets of fire risk: (i) \emph{chemical leakage/vapors} (red), (ii) \emph{storage/warehouses} (blue), (iii) \emph{equipment/electrical} (green), and (iv) \emph{self-ignition} (pink).
+Using $\rho_{i,c}$ to rank and organize the vocabulary in the embedding (Figure~\ref{fig:final}), we identify four cross-cutting facets of fire risk: (i) \emph{chemical leakage/vapors} (red), (ii) \emph{storage/warehouses} (blue), (iii) \emph{equipment/electrical} (green), and (iv) \emph{self-ignition} (pink).
+The latent coordinates in Figures~\ref{fig:topics2} and~\ref{fig:final} are derived from the same embedding space, while Figure~\ref{fig:final} highlights representative high-risk keywords and their corresponding topics to provide a more detailed interpretation across the four facets.
 In what follows, we analyze each facet and its representative cases.

 \paragraph{Four Cross-cutting Facets of Fire Risk}

 First, the highest-ranking terms such as chemical material, hazardous material, and petroleum product capture risks associated with chemical leakage and the generation of flammable vapors.
 These findings align with well-documented hazards in chemical industries, where improper handling, leakage, or inadequate containment of chemical substances often lead to large-scale fire and explosion events.
 The 2009 Jaipur crude oil pipeline tank fire in India is an example of how a fire originating from a hazardous material leak can spread.
 The accident resulted in 13 deaths and over 200 injuries, setting a record for the worst accident of its kind in India~\citep{lee2020study}.
 The representative cases illustrate how unintended chemical leaks can escalate into severe incidents with significant property and human losses.